CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/moderation-playbook.md

 ## 👂 Appeals & Restoration

-If you’ve been warned or restricted and believe it was in error:
+If you've been warned or restricted and believe it was in error:

 1. Contact the moderators via email: **conduct@castroforgeorgia.com**
 2. Include a short explanation and a link to the original incident.
 3. Moderators will review as a group and reply within 5–7 days.

 We believe in accountability, not cancellation.
-If you’re learning and committed to our values, there’s room to come back stronger.
+If you're learning and committed to our values, there's room to come back stronger.

 ---

 ## ✨ Our Values in Action

-Moderation isn’t about control—it’s about **protecting the collective work** of a grassroots movement.
-We welcome mistakes, growth, and hard conversations—but never at the expense of someone’s dignity or safety.
+Moderation isn't about control—it's about **protecting the collective work** of a grassroots movement.
+We welcome mistakes, growth, and hard conversations—but never at the expense of someone's dignity or safety.

 Thank you for helping make this space open, safe, and rooted in community care.